zabkwak/resting-squirrel/README.md

 - **message** Default error message.
 Default: Server error
 - **code** Default error code.
 Default: unknown

+**validateParams** If true the params are validated and the validator message is printed in stdout as warning if something is found.
+Default: true

 ### Errors
 Module has own Error class inherited from [Error](https://nodejs.org/api/errors.html#errors_class_error).
 Id adds code parameter to the error response.
 ```javascript